Bitter Bloggings from an Optomistic Actress: The importance of being an EXTRA

 Months before before the extra work in Less than Zero, he was already a regular, named Chris, on a soap opera, Another World.

-3. CLINT EASTWOOD
+3. CLINT EASTWOOD2.
+BRAD PITT

 Yes, Mr. Eastwood's first few films were as background/extra roles.
 But did you know the studio was actually grooming him to be an actor?
 He already had a contract with Universal and the studio was paying for him to attend acting classes as well as $100 a week.
 His contract began April 1954, 11 months before his first extra role.
 At that time if the studio took you on, you were going to star one day.
 So, no, the extra work didn't lead to fame.
 His screen test for the head of the studio led to fame.